 The most commonly reported side effects of elagolix are hot flash, headache, and nausea.
 Bone mineral density (BMD) loss is significantly greater than placebo at the 150 mg daily and especially the 200 mg twice daily dose.
-After 12 months of treatment, 12-13% of women taking 200 mg of elagolix twice daily had lost more than 8% of their BMD.
+After 12 months of continuous treatment without add-back hormonal therapy, 2-8% of women taking the 150 mg once daily dose and 21% taking the 200 mg twice daily dose of elagolix had lost more than 8% of their BMD.16 Studies did not report how BMD loss translates into future risk of osteoporosis or fracture.
 Changes in blood lipid profiles (elevated total cholesterol, LDL cholesterol, and triglycerides) may put women at higher risk for cardiovascular events.
-The FDA is currently reviewing data on liver function as part of their NDA process, but no liver function test data was available for review from any of the published trials.
+The FDA prescribing information also highlighted warnings about elevated liver function tests, suicidal ideation, and reduced ability to recognize pregnancy.

 Specific adverse event (AE) frequencies are reported in Table ES4.
-The most frequently reported AEs in the Phase III trials included hot flash, headache, and nausea.
-Patients treated with the 200 mg dose of elagolix reported higher rates of hot flash than patients in the 150 mg and placebo groups.
-Limited data comparing adverse events for patients treated with elagolix and leuprorelin acetate showed similar rates of adverse events over three months.
-Of note, data for leuprorelin acetate in FDA publications report higher rates of amenorrhea, depression, headache, and hot flash than noted in the elagolix trial.
+The most frequently reported AEs in the Phase III trials included hot flash, headache, and nausea.24 Patients treated with the 200 mg dose of elagolix reported higher rates of hot flash than patients in the 150 mg and placebo groups.
+Limited data comparing adverse events for patients treated with elagolix and leuprorelin acetate showed similar rates of adverse events over three months.22 Of note, data for leuprorelin acetate in FDA publications report higher rates of amenorrhea, depression, headache, and hot flash than noted in the elagolix trial.31